 When you eat a manufactured food product, use a toy, or operate an automobile, the last thing you are likely to be concerned about is whether or not the product is safe.
-Unfortunately, however, defective products are more common than most people realize and can be the cause severe injuries.
-If you’ve been injured by a defective product, then you already know how significant the financial and physical losses can be.
-Our experienced team of product liability attorney are here to help.
+Unfortunately, however, unsafe products and defective medical devices are more common than most people realize and can be the cause severe injuries.
+If you’ve been injured by defective medical devices or a dangerous prodcut, then you already know how significant the financial and physical losses can be.
+Our experienced team of product liability attorneys are here to help.
 Victims like you may be entitled to compensation for their losses from the responsible parties.

 Whether due to a manufacturing error, a design flaw, contamination, or any other cause, there’s virtually no limit to the types of products that could suffer from a dangerous defect.
 Here are some of the more common examples that we’ve seen when handling defective product lawsuits:

 - Food products

 - Any other products used in everyday life

 In reality, however, there are too many defective medical devices and faulty products to list in full.
 Virtually any type of manufactured product is potentially defective and therefore potentially dangerous.

 Determining Product Liability for a Defect in Manufacturing